Asset Management vs Wealth Management

-Wealth management is often referred to as comprehensive or holistic.
+Wealth management is often thought of as comprehensive or holistic.
 This is because wealth managers usually manage their client’s entire financial lives, which includes financial planning and managing money.
 Because we like math: asset management + financial planning = wealth management.

-Marlow has a 401(k), inherited IRA, and brokerage account.
-He is married, works full time, and has two kids in high school.
+The client is Marlow.
+He has a 401(k), inherited IRA, and brokerage account.
+Marlow is married, works full time, and has two kids in high school.

 A wealth manager may also realize that due to the end of the ‘stretch’ IRA, Marlow’s inherited IRA could create issues with financial aid, and suggest alternative distribution strategies.
 Perhaps there’s no need to tap his brokerage account and Marlow would be better off suspending contributions to his 401(k) for a year or two instead.

 Contact with a wealth advisor is usually more consistent.
 They might meet at least twice a year, communicate changes to tax and retirement law, and offer ongoing advisory support in the interim.
 Rather than just look at portfolio holdings, review meetings will focus on the client’s entire financial life: are they staying on track for retirement, was there a sudden layoff or early retirement buyout package, or perhaps a promotion means figuring out the best use of extra savings.

 This is just a simple fictitious example of how wealth management can encompass financial planning and asset management in one collective service.
 Wealth management can make it easier for individuals and families to get the financial advice and support they need without as much effort and even help reduce the risk of something falling through the cracks if it was outside an advisor’s purview or miscommunication about who was responsible for the oversight.

 It’s a difficult question as titles are interchangeable.
 Of course, that doesn’t mean all financial professionals are the same – far from it.
 As you consider which advisor is best for you, consider advisor compensation, certifications, and credentials in your decision.